 Primary advocacy position(s) on this issue:

-• Expand the Military/Veteran Family Services Pilot Program to all Military Family Resource Centres and make available to all Veterans and their
+• Expand the Military/Veteran Family Services Program to make services available to all Veterans and their